Photo: My friend Natalie from the BPTC (we stopped to daydream on the way to our Qualifying session!)

 Anyway, today is shaping up to be a success.
 I got my work done, don’t appear to be running late for class and I even ate a banana.
 Sadly I didn’t make it to my Pilates class this morning, left my water bottle at home and didn’t get to do my ADR large group prep.
 But who cares?!
 The sun is shining and I’ve been up since 7:30am.
 Yay!

 Ran home after work and made it to a body step class to make up for missing Pilates this morning.
 My thighs are very grateful.
 Now I just have teeny bit of work to do for the Pro Bono Project and then it’s Netflix and sleep!!
-I only have classes Monday – Wednesday so tomorrow it’s off to Advocate (formerly known as the Bar Pro Bono Unit) for my Caseworker job.
+I only have classes Monday – Wednesday so tomorrow it’s off to work.
 I love it because I get to help people access justice and it helps contextualise a lot of the procedural matters we learn on the BPTC.
 It’s a good week.

 This morning began with some work for the family business.
 I do ongoing admin work for them like drafting documents, proofing letters and so on.
 My family have paid a lot for me to go to Law School so I enjoy being able to do my part for the business and also put my skills into practice.